 Centrifugal Pump Performance Curve

 Now let’s put all four curves on a single chart.
 Here it will give you an overall pump performance review.
 You can see how these curves interact with each other.
-As said earlier, all these curves are drawn for constant speed fixed diameter impeller.
+As said earlier, all these curves are drawn for a constant speed fixed diameter impeller.

 If you change any of these, all the curve parameters will change.
 So how do you select the Pump?
 Well, all pump manufacturer develops pump family curve that shows multiple curves on a single chart.